-A car accident that causes injuries can be a frightening experience—especially if it was caused by another driver.
+A car wreck that causes injuries can be a frightening experience—especially if it was caused by another driver.
 If you've never been in a crash before, you might not know what rights you have to injury compensation and what actions you should take.

-Don't Put Off Medical Care
+Don't Put Off Medical Care After an Accident